 The resources even offer professional development training for your teachers, with an exclusive session about progression in statistics across the primary years.
 Find out more information on the resources on our resource pack page.

 of teachers said the Let’s Count! activity made a positive educational impact at their school during Census 2019 Rehearsal.

 of teachers said they would run the Let’s Count! activity again in 2021.

 of parents thought Let’s Count! made a positive educational impact at their child’s school and 93.3% said their child enjoyed taking part.

-Take part in Let’s Count! day and you could win £1,000 of equipment.
+Take part in Let’s Count!
+Day and your school could win £1,000 of equipment.

-Plus, the winning school will announce the Census 2021 population of England and Wales for the first time.
+Plus, the winning school will receive a visit from the National Statistician and will announce the Census 2021 population of England and Wales for the first time.

 - Schools can choose any day before Census Day on Sunday 21 March 2021 to do their counting.

 - On Let’s Count!
 Day children in participating schools will count things, perhaps on a walk in the local area.
 Schools will count and collect data on any subject that matters to them.